[Latest update: 9/4/2018, please go to the bottom to see new additions]

 /************** Added on 9/7/2016 ***************/

-Member since 08/2005, a very energy focused user, coinciding with Baupost’s consistent interest in energy sector.
-I came across it when trying to research on Baupost’s investment in Silver Run Acquisition Corp [SRAQU].
-The timing of the post seems to coincide with Baupost’s position building in Q2 2016.
+Member since 08/2005, a very energy focused user.
+I came across it when trying to research on Silver Run Acquisition Corp [SRAQU].
 It fits my rules of big picture, qualitative thesis.
-Its thesis also spends a lot of time talking about company’s history, executive/management’s background, operating strategy, etc. which indicates s/he is well connected, as well as his/her investment style (very management quality driven, which I like as well).
-The result of the SRAQU call thus far below, impressive.
+Its thesis also spends a lot of time talking about company’s history, executive/management’s background, operating strategy, etc. which indicates his/her investment style is very management quality driven.

 /************** Added on 01/12/2017 ***************/